 - Low positioning of the breasts on the chest wall.
 A breast lift (mastopexy) may be used to raise the position of the breast on the chest wall.

 The decision to perform breast augmentation with a breast lift (mastopexy) is complex and usually requires altering nearly all of the parameters of the best at once.
-Dr. Zemmel will perform a thorough examination during your constellation and discuss all of your options.
+Your surgeon will perform a thorough examination during your consultation and discuss all of your options.

 Tubular Breast, Tuberous Breast, and Constricted Breast Shape

 Tubular, tuberous breast, and constricted breast shape refer to a spectrum of breast shapes found in a large percentage of women with breast asymmetry.
 All three terms listed above refers to the same breast condition.
 A recent study suggested that approximately 60% of all women with measurable breast asymmetry have a variation of tubular breast shape.
-Women presenting to Dr. Zemmel’s office may have a very mild tubular shape or a very severe tubular shape on one or both sides.
-Each one of Dr. Zemmel’s patients is unique, and Dr. Zemmel will customize an individual treatment plan.
+Women may have a very mild tubular shape or a very severe tubular shape on one or both sides.
+Each patient is unique, and our surgeons will customize an individual treatment plan.

 Tubular breasts are characterized by an underdevelopment of the lower pole (or lower hemisphere) of the breast.
 A number of common factors contribute to this shape.
 Tubular breasts are typically characterized by: